About Maia and Kevin

 Maia studied English and Musicology at Yale, and continued her violin studies at USC and the Paris Conservatory.
 She is a recent graduate of the Center for Nonprofit Management, and was a participant in the League of American Orchestra's Essentials of Orchestra Management Program.

-In a past life, Maia worked briefly for both Martha Stewart and Charlie Rose.
-She loves writing, and gets it out of her system on Salastina’s blog.
+She loves writing about music, and gets it out of her system on Salastina’s blog.

 A recent performance “allowed Kumar to demonstrate that, in addition to making an utterly beautiful sound, he is a born leader, and the performance responded to every last facet of a work gigantic in stature.”(Bernard Jacobson, Music-Web International) Also praised by press for his “obvious communicative powers”, “sense of sheer enjoyment”, and having “the precision and tonal richness of a virtuoso”, violinist Kevin Kumar has appeared as soloist with the Los Angeles Philharmonic, among numerous other orchestras.